Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Doing business in Taiwan is a pleasure for those who value a high work ethic and technologically savvy business partners.
 The island has traded heavily with the West for many years and business formalities have melded over time.
-That said, it's important to observe and respect the cultural heritage many cling to.
+However, it's important to observe and respect the cultural heritage many cling to.

 Two important aspects of business culture in Taiwan are face and 'Guanxi' (relationships).
 Face relates to the dignity of a person or a company, and it informs all social and business interactions.
 It's important to save face at all times.
 For this reason, foreigners should not correct colleagues or expect them to correct themselves.

-Regarding business relationships, gift-giving and conducting deals slowly are key to operating in Taiwan.
+Gift giving and conducting deals slowly are key to operating in Taiwan.
 Generally, business people give a simple gift to all members involved in a meeting, and a better gift to the most important person.
 It's impolite to open gifts in front of hosts.